-- In the reporting period January to July 2020 there were 42 consultations and 10 surgical procedures recorded. - 100% of all patients were self-funded.
+- In the reporting period January to July 2020 there were 46 consultations and one surgical procedure recorded. - 100% of all patients were self-funded.

 No anaesthetists worked at the service under practising privileges during the inspection period.
 No agency nurses, health care assistants or operating department practitioners were employed during the inspection period.
 The accountable officer for controlled drugs (CDs) was the registered manager.